yugabyte/hashicorp-vault-ysql-plugin/readme.md

     -   Mangae lease related to the yugabyteDB(ysql) i.e. enabling `lease lookup` , `lease renew` and `lease revoke` for yugabyteDB (ysql) while using vault.
 -   Why seperate plugin for yugabyteDB(ysql):
    -    Yugabyte go driver can be used for connecting with the database.
-        This will allow us to use the smart features, providing a high tolerance to failures.
+        This will allow us to use the smart features, providing a high tolerance towards failures.

 ##  Before using the vault follow the below steps: